 The author of this book presents one fascinating fact.
 In his opinion, lazy people have an advantage over workaholics because they have a work-life balance mindset.
-According to him, project managers should focus on projects and tasks that really matter while training their brains to work smarter.
+According to him, project managers focus on projects and tasks that really matter while training their brains to work smarter.

 "Product-Led Growth: How to Build a Product That Sells Itself" by Wes Bush

 Do you feel like your project is one giant hamster wheel?
 If you believe this is the case, then "Product-Led Growth: How to Build a Product That Sells Itself" is the right book for you.

 The author of this book, Wes Bush, explains his mistakes while working in project management.
 After spending $300k promoting a white paper that reached limited success, he decided to write this book.

 This book covers various topics, everything from project development to product sprints.
 It has a product-led approach.
 You get the idea of how to grow and develop your project while keeping customers and ensuring they have a great experience.
 It tells you, "Do this" and "don't do that."

 "Doing Agile Right: Transformation Without Chaos" by Darrell Rigby, Steve Berez, and Sarah Elk